-Precise application of the visible light spectrum to transform medicine.
+Precise application of visible light to transform medicine.

 Light therapy involves the use of light in the visible spectrum range to stimulate physiological reactions and changes in the body.
-This form of light therapy stimulates the natural healing power of your body at the cellular level.
-Light Therapy has the potential to transform medicine and is already being used by doctors today in a number of ways including: tissue regeneration, pain management, and the control of inﬂammation.
+This stimulates the natural healing power of your body at the cellular level.
+Light therapy has the potential to transform medicine and is already being used by doctors today in a number of ways including tissue regeneration, pain management, and the control of inﬂammation.

 Regulation of inflammation